...

 What Is Self-Defense In Court Cases?

 Self-defense in court cases refers to a legal doctrine that allows individuals to use reasonable force to protect themselves or others from immediate threats of physical harm.
-It is a fundamental principle of criminal law and is recognized in many jurisdictions around the world.
+It serves as a fundamental principle of criminal law, recognized in many jurisdictions worldwide.
 When a person claims self-defense in a court case, they are essentially arguing that their actions were justified because they were acting in defense of their own life or the life of another person.

 Key components of self-defense in court cases typically include: